William Hootkins

-William Michael "Hoot" Hootkins (July 5, 1948 – October 23, 2005) was an American actor, best known for supporting roles in Hollywood blockbusters such as Star Wars, Raiders of the Lost Ark, and Batman.
+William Michael Hootkins (July 5, 1948 – October 23, 2005) was an American actor and voice actor, long based in the United Kingdom.
+He was known to film audiences for his supporting roles in several blockbusters of the 1970s and 1980s, notably as Jek Porkins / Red Six in the original Star Wars (1977), Major Eaton in Raiders of the Lost Ark (1981), and Lt.
+Max Eckhardt in Batman (1989).
+He also worked on the West End stage, originating the role of Alfred Hitchcock in Hitchcock Blonde.

-Early life
+Early life and education

-Hootkins was born in Dallas, Texas.
+Hootkins was born on July 5, 1948, in Dallas, Texas.
 He attended St. Mark's School of Texas from grade 1 through 12.
-At age 15, Hootkins found himself caught up in the FBI's investigation into the assassination of President John F. Kennedy when he was interviewed about Ruth Paine, his Russian teacher.
-Marina Oswald, the Russian wife of the assassin Lee Harvey Oswald, and their children had been living with Paine in Dallas.
+At age 15, Hootkins found himself caught up in the FBI's investigation into the assassination of John F. Kennedy when he was interviewed about Ruth Paine, his teacher; Marina Oswald, the Russian wife of Lee Harvey Oswald, and their children had been living with Paine in Irving.
+Cliff Shasteen who served as a hair cutter for Oswald, said that once, Oswald came with a boy of about 14 who did not get a haircut or say anything; just a few days before the assassination, the boy came in on his own.
+He got a haircut and began an oratory on the benefits of one world government and the sorry plight of society’s have nots.
+Shasteen was bewildered and asked how old he was, but the boy would not say his age or where he came from.
+Researcher Greg Parker later concluded from eyewitness descriptions that the boy was Hootkins.

 In school he also developed his taste for theatre, joining the same drama group as Tommy Lee Jones, who was a year ahead of him in high school.
 Hootkins would later say that, since Jones was better-looking and got all the best parts, "I supported from then on in."

 Hootkins attended Princeton University, studying astrophysics before transferring to oriental studies, where he became fluent in Mandarin Chinese.
-This stood him in good stead when he played the part of an interpreter in an episode of The West Wing titled "Impact Winter".
 He was a mainstay of the Theatre Intime, making a particular impact with his performance in Orson Welles' Moby Dick—Rehearsed.
 On the recommendation of his friend John Lithgow, he moved to London in the early 1970s and trained as an actor at the London Academy of Music and Dramatic Art (LAMDA).
 He made his home in London until 2002, when he moved to Los Angeles.